Infineon/TARGET_CYBT-213043-MESH/README.md

 Max UART baud rate is 1M.
 Use baud rate of 115200 for Client Control.

+External 32 kHz LPO is used by default.
+To operate without external LPO, set USE_32K_EXTERNAL_LPO=0 on make command line or edit default value in CYBT-213043-MESH.mk.

 ### Kit Contents

 * 4x Mesh evaluation boards - Inclusion of four board allows to evaluate a real mesh network with just one kit